 This program insures the loan for a person who purchases a unit in a condominium building.

-walk-up, or an elevator structure.
-The loan is made by a lending institution, such as a mortgage company, bank, or savings and loan association, and is insured by HUD's Federal Housing Administration
+contain at least four dwelling units.
+The loan is made by a lending institution, such as a bank, mortgage company or savings and loan association, and is insured by HUD's Federal Housing

-addition, some closing costs can be financed, reducing up-front costs.
+as three percent or less.
+In addition, some closing costs can be financed, reducing up-front costs.
 And FHA limits some fees that lenders charge-for example, the loan origination charge.
-Finally, FHA sets limits on the size of
+Finally, FHA

-the mortgage loan that vary with location and the number of units being purchased.
+sets limits on the size of the mortgage loan that vary with the number of units being purchased and location.

 property is sponsored by a tenant's organization that represents a majority of the households in the project.
 Eighty percent of FHA-insured mortgages in the project must be made to